-- 12. Defendant Cooper is sued in his official capacity as the Governor of North Carolina.
-Governor Cooper signed the Farm Act, including the provisions challenged in this action, into law on July 12, 2017.
-Pursuant to Article III, Section 1 of the State Constitution, "the executive power of the State" is vested in Defendant Cooper in his capacity as Governor.
-Article III, Section 5(4) also provides that it is the duty of Defendant Cooper in his capacity as Governor to "take care that the laws be faithfully executed."
-Governor Cooper is a person within the meaning of 42 U.S.C. § 1983 and was acting under color of state law at all times relevant to this complaint. - 13.
-Defendant Warren is sued in his official capacity as the Director of the North Carolina Administrative Office of the Courts (NCAOC).
+12. Defendant Stein is sued in his official capacity as the Attorney General of the State of North Carolina.
 Pursuant to N.C.
+Gen. Stat. §§ 75-1, 75-9, 75-13, and 75-14, the duties of the Attorney General include the authority to investigate and to criminally and civilly prosecute persons and corporations for entering into agreements in restraint of trade or commerce.
+Defendant Stein is a person within the meaning of 42 U.S.C. § 1983 and was acting under color of state law at all times relevant to this complaint.

-Gen. Stat. § 7A-343(3a)(c), the Director's duties include "ensur[ing] overall compliance with federal and State laws" in the court system.
+13. Defendant Warren is sued in his official capacity as the Director of the North Carolina Administrative Office of the Courts (NCAOC).
+Pursuant to N.C.
+Gen. Stat. §§ 7A-340, 7A-341, and 7A-343, the Director of the NCAOC is the administrative head of the NCAOC with responsibility for carrying out its policies.
+The Director's duties include "ensur[ing] overall compliance with federal and State laws" in the court system.
+N.C.
+Gen. Stat. § 7A-343(3a)(c).
 Defendant Warren is a person within the meaning of 42 U.S.C. § 1983 and was acting under color of state law at all times relevant to this complaint.